Practice the Five Principles of Inclusive Leadership

 - Rotate Note-taking: This can seem small, but a common microaggression (an action regarded as an instance of indirect, subtle, or unintentional discrimination against members of a marginalized group) reported in the workplace is that women often end up taking notes for the meeting, and as a result, are not seen as leaders or vocal in that setting.
 To avoid this, rotate who takes notes to ensure it isn’t the same person every time.

 The way that leaders assign work and approach the promotion process has a lasting impact on inclusion.
 Sometimes biases trickle in and a manager may start giving the same people high-visibility work assignments without realizing it.
 This, in turn, affects promotions.
 Those with stretch assignments (assignments designed to stretch or challenge an employee by asking them to reach beyond their skill set to solve a business problem) are better positioned to be promoted faster.
-When assignment are unequally distributed, it ultimately leaves others feeling discouraged or unsupported.
+When assignments are unequally distributed, it ultimately leaves others feeling discouraged or unsupported.
 Be sure to:

 - Spread High-Visibility Projects: Ask yourself, “Are the same people on my team getting high-visibility projects over and over?”
 Give all members on your team the opportunity to step up.